 Based at Carmichael Lynch’s Minneapolis headquarters, he is responsible for all agency operations, business units and offices, reporting directly to the Interpublic Group in New York.

-Dave Damman’s celebrated work includes breakthrough campaigns for a who’s who of brands, including Lee Jeans, United Airlines, Timberland, Pepsico, Holiday Inn, BMW and Jim Beam.
+Dave Damman’s celebrated work includes breakthrough campaigns for a who’s who of brands, including Lee Jeans, Subaru, GNC, United Airlines, Timberland, Pepsi, Mountain Dew, Holiday Inn, BMW, Children’s Defense Fund and Jim Beam.

 Since beginning his career 20 years ago at New York’s Saatchi & Saatchi, Damman has held the creative director title at numerous top agencies, and immediately previous to joining Carmichael Lynch, he helmed the creative department at Fallon Worldwide.

-Dave’s work has been recognized in the U.S. and internationally by all the most respected creative award competitions, including the One Show, Cannes, The New York Art Director’s Club and Britain’s D&AD.
+Damman’s work has been recognized in the U.S. and internationally by all the most respected creative award competitions, including The One Show, Cannes, Communication Arts, The New York Art Directors Club and Britain’s D&AD Advertising.
+He is also a sought-after jury member for award organizations like The One Show, Communication Arts and Effies.

 As chief strategy officer, Marcus Fischer is responsible for marrying stunning insights with flawless execution, thus assuring that creative work from Carmichael Lynch achieves results that meet or exceed our clients’ high expectations, every time.